 PRE-PROGRAM.
-Software Training.
+ADOBE CC I & II.
 IE University provides access to industry-standard Adobe Creative Cloud throughout your studies.
 Before you start the program, you’ll complete an online software training to introduce you to the platforms that will become part of your everyday toolkit.
 The aim is not to make you a technical specialist in the use of the software, but to provide a framework for the conceptual, managerial and creative abilities needed for your projects.
 This will leave you well-equipped for all kinds of projects in the program and beyond..
 EXCEL TOOLS FOR MARCOM.
 This two-session pre-program course builds the foundations of working with data on Excel.
 Once you've completed this pre-program, you will be able to confidently use your new data-driven problem-solving skills and navigate the technical world of Excel.

 COMMON CORE PERIOD.
 (SEPT-OCT). core subjects.
 VISUAL COMMUNICATION.
 This course delves into the realm of visual communication, emphasizing the importance of constructing compelling visual compositions and presentations.
 Students will explore how elements such as type, image, color, and space combine to create effective visual systems.
 Learning objectives include presenting information effectively, conveying emotion to target audiences through visual elements, selecting visual assets aligned with creative briefs, and constructing adaptable visual systems for various communication channels..
 BRANDING.
 This course blends lectures and practical exercises to deepen understanding of Strategic Marketing and Branding.
 Lectures introduce key concepts with real-world examples, while exercises offer hands-on application.
 Students learn to develop effective strategies by leveraging analytical skills and market insights, covering brand definition, management, models, dilemmas, and the branding process.
 Emphasizing integration with business strategy, the course addresses the 5 C's, STP process, and 4 P's of marketing..
 WELL-BEING IN PRACTICE.
 This workshop introduces the concept of well-being and its significance in thriving personally and contributing positively to communities.
 Students will develop skills for a better life and invest in becoming their best selves, focusing on presence, curiosity, and reflection to align with core values.
 Emphasis is placed on fostering a safe environment for open dialogue and exploration of well-being practices.
 Key objectives include introducing core values of well-being, increasing awareness of the mind-body-soul connection, fostering a healthy self-perception, motivating personalized action plans, and cultivating an authentic culture of well-being..
 STORYTELLING AND PUBLIC SPEAKING.
 This course equips graduate students with advanced communication skills for professional and personal success.
 Covering persuasive storytelling, participants learn to effectively convey ideas, engage stakeholders, and inspire action through public speaking.
 Key objectives include clear communication, storytelling mastery, non-verbal enhancement, audience tailoring, active listening, stakeholder confidence, and personal growth reflection..
 DIGITAL MARKETING.
 The internet landscape is evolving rapidly with various social media platforms, reshaping brand-consumer interactions.
 This course explores the dynamic social media ecosystem, stressing the importance of grasping social dynamics and technology.
 Through case studies and practical experience, students learn social business strategies, tools, and key performance indicators driving web 2.0 evolution.
 The goal is to equip students to create and execute comprehensive social media strategies, emphasizing understanding social consumer principles and best practices.
 By the course's end, students comprehend the business impact of social media, develop strategic plans, and define realistic objectives and indicators for their strategies..
 PROJECT MANAGEMENT.
 Project management is essential in modern organizations, covering various activities like product development, technology implementation, marketing, and mergers.
 Two main methodologies, classic and agile, offer distinct approaches, each with strengths and limitations.
 This workshop offers hands-on experience in project planning and control, stressing the importance of adapting managerial approaches to the project type.
 Participants will learn agile Scrum methodology and classic techniques including work breakdown structures, Gantt charts, resource management, budgeting, and progress monitoring.
 By understanding the pros and cons of both methodologies, managers can effectively select the most suitable practices for different project scenarios..
 CUSTOMER EXPERIENCE.
 This course focuses on customer experience within human-centered design and design thinking frameworks, prioritizing empathy and positive interactions.
 Participants learn to understand customer needs, create journey maps, gather feedback, and design initiatives from the customer's perspective.
 Key topics include emotional connection, customer-centric culture, and measuring experience metrics..
 FINANCE FOR MARKETEERS AND COMMUNICATORS.
 Marketing and Communication Managers play a critical role within companies' Leadership Teams, particularly in today's rapidly evolving business landscape.
 They are integral to financial viability plans, as their departments shape the marketing mix to enhance customer loyalty, drive sales, and optimize costs.
 Moreover, they assist in minimizing risks and informing strategic decisions.
 To effectively contribute, Marketing and Communication Managers must grasp key financial concepts and develop financial acumen.
 This understanding enables them to generate value in their recommendations, aligning consumer perspectives with company objectives and operations..
 DIVERSITY, EQUITY AND INCLUSION.
 This course explores identity, exclusion, and inclusion in everyday society, emphasizing their importance in business for employee recruitment, engagement, and retention, as well as for overall profitability.
 While diversity and inclusion are often used interchangeably, the workshop highlights their distinctions and impact on individuals and organizations.
 Participants will learn practical strategies and skills to implement diversity and inclusion initiatives effectively.
 By the course's end, students should grasp the differences between diversity, equity, and inclusion, understand their significance in personal and professional spheres, and be able to apply authentic diversity and inclusion strategies..
 ENTREPRENEURSHIP.
 This highly interactive workshop emphasizes problem-driven thinking as essential for success across various ventures, including startups, corporations, and social enterprises.
 Participants engage in action-oriented, hands-on activities, fostering idea exchange, reflection, and experiential learning.
 By the workshop's end, attendees will recognize the entrepreneurial mindset, understand the role of value and creativity in opportunity identification, and leverage entrepreneurship to create sustainable and social impact..
 CONSUMER BEHAVIOR AND INSIGHTS.
 This class covers market research fundamentals and consumer behavior concepts essential for insight practitioners.
 It explores qualitative, quantitative, and neuromarketing methods, alongside insights into decision-making processes and behavioral economics.
 Emphasizing data-driven insights, students learn to identify market information, understand key consumer demographics, and develop strategies for business growth..
 NEGOTIATION SKILLS.
 Negotiations are akin to theater productions, where understanding the characters, scripts, and behind-the-scenes dynamics is crucial for success.
 Transactional Emotional Intelligence (TEI) sessions aim to equip participants with the interpersonal skills needed to navigate negotiations effectively, fostering positive outcomes and satisfaction for all parties involved.
 The course covers various negotiation concepts, including collaborative and competitive approaches, empowering students to confidently tackle complex negotiations using the tools learned throughout the sessions..
 MANAGING HIGH PERFORMANCE TEAMS.
 This workshop addresses the shift towards more horizontal and team-centric organizational structures, emphasizing the importance of high-performance teams in today's workplace.
 Participants will gain awareness of their own preferences and practice strategies for building and sustaining successful teams.
 The focus is on cultivating a collective mindset and implementing self-healing strategies to address common dysfunctions.
 Key objectives include understanding the benefits of teamwork for decision-making and problem-solving, learning principles of group dynamics and management techniques, and developing people skills to navigate challenges within work teams..
 CROSS-CULTURAL COMMUNICATION.
 This course explores the complexities of cross-cultural communication in today's interconnected world.
 While physical travel has become routine, effective communication across borders remains challenging.
 Using real-life examples from global business hubs like Mumbai, Tokyo, and New York, the course unpacks the diverse elements of culture.
 Participants will learn theoretical concepts and engage in hands-on exercises to develop intercultural competence.
 Key objectives include identifying implicit communication norms, understanding cultural specificity, decoding different cultural contexts, and fostering empathy to bridge communication gaps..
 BUSINESS DEVELOPMENT AND SALES.
 This course equips students with essential theoretical and practical skills for Business Development & Sales in Marketing and Communication.
 It enhances strategic thinking and business acumen, preparing students for post-master's success.
 Students gain skills for global business development, explore decision-making psychology, and learn effective relationship-building strategies.
 Additionally, the course covers sales methodologies, customer journey impact, sales technology, and key analytics.